 Mr. Wafer believes there is a clear and compelling business case for real inclusion.

-As a member of the Federal government’s panel on labour market initiatives for Canadians with disabilities and helped he helped to create Canada's national strategy on disability employment.
+As a member of the Federal government’s panel on labour market initiatives for Canadians with disabilities he helped to create Canada's national strategy on disability employment.
 He is the co-founder of Canadian Business SenseAbility and was a member of Ontario's Economic Development partnership council.
 Mark is an advisor to many levels of government both nationally and around the world and is a sought-after keynote speaker.

 Mr. Wafer is a recipient of Canada's Meritorious Service Cross, the Ontario Medal for Good Citizenship and was inducted into the Canadian Disability Hall of Fame in 2014.